 LARGE: Sigrún models are large and heavily armored.
 They suffer a -1 size penalty to AC, a -1 size penalty on attack rolls, a +1 bonus to Combat Maneuver Bonus and Combat Maneuver Defense, and a -4 size penalty on Stealth checks.

 Unlike most large creatures, theses automata do not naturally have reach (although many do use reach weapons).

-SLOW N' STEADY: Sigrún models have a base speed of 20 ft.
+> SLOW N' STEADY: Sigrún models have a base speed of 20 ft.
 They receive a +4 racial bonus to CMD to resist attacks that would knock them prone.
 They cannot run.

 HEAVILY ARMORED: Sigrún models have thick armor plates built into their frame, protecting their critical areas.
-As a result, they begin play with a +8 armor bonus, an armor check penalty of -6, and maximum Dex bonus of 2.
-Additionally, many Sigrún models employ tower shields, and are proficient with shields.
-These automata are treated as if wearing heavy armor.
+As a result, they have a base armor class of 16 and an armor check penalty of -6.
+Additionally, many Sigrún models employ large shields (traditionally called Ashnu's Parvis) that grant a +3 shield bonus to AC.
+This shield increases their armor check penalty by 1.